Last Updated on

 If you love the GS Mini Mahogany guitar, but you want to check out some other GS Mini models, look no further.
 We did a full rundown on the solid top Taylor GS Mini-e Koa guitar.
 It’s an acoustic electric so you can plug in and jam to your electrical heart’s content.
 We also scoured over some other Taylor guitars with their grand auditorium bodies.
 Check them out to see which Taylor is going to be the pick of the lot!

 But, if it’s the mini size that caught your eye, then you have to stand the Taylor against the LX1 Little Martin guitar.
 This one has a solid spruce top with mahogany laminate for the back and sides.
-It’s in the same price range of under $500, and it’s a Martin.
+It’s in the same price range of under $500, and it’s a Martin acoustic guitar.
 We’re not trying to pit you against the brands, but they’re highly respected companies for good reason.
 So, are you team Martin or team Taylor?

 Taylor GS Mini Mahogany Q&A